OnepointConsultingLtd/pdf_to_markdown/README.md

 # PDF to Markdown

 This project contains a command line tool to convert PDF to markdown.
-It uses image conversion and a LLM to convert the images to markdown.
+It uses image conversion and an LLM to convert the images to markdown.

 ## Install